MOTR Core 42 Courses

 Typically Offered: Fall, Spring, Summer.

-Course Description: ENG 104 focuses on writing as a process, rhetorical analysis, text-based writing, and integrating external material with students' analysis to logically support claims.
+Course Description: Focuses on writing as a process, rhetorical analysis, text-based writing, and integrating external material with students' analysis to logically support claims.
 ENG 104 fulfills the first half of the general studies requirement in Written Communications.
-Prerequisite(s): A grade of C or higher in ENG 100, or an ACT English score of 18 or higher, or a passing score on the Writing Placement Examination.
-(See class schedule for information about placement exams)
+Prerequisite(s): A grade of C or higher in ENG 100, or a score of 18 or higher on the ACT English subtest, or a passing score on the Writing Placement Examination (WPE), or a high school GPA of 2.7 or higher from the junior or senior year.

 CORE 42: MOTR ENGL 100; Composition I (attribute MO21)